semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of April 6, 2020

 - Updates to the macOS image:
-    - `macos-mojave-xcode11` Xcode 11.4 installed, to switch version, use
+    - `macos-mojave-xcode11` Xcode 11.4 installed.
+To switch version use
     `xcversion select 11.4`, image spec [macOS Mojave Xcode11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/)
     - `macos-mojave-xcode11` Xcode 11.0 removed from the image.
     - installed packages:
       - google-chrome
       - firefox
       - microsoft-edge
-- New convenience Docker image available in Semaphore's [dockerhub](https://hub.docker.com/u/semaphoreci).
+- A new convenience Docker image available in Semaphore's [dockerhub](https://hub.docker.com/u/semaphoreci).
-A detailed list can be found in [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L1345).
+A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L1345).

 ### Week of March 30, 2020